PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 In this exercise, you will build out a domain model for a MMORPG called EverCraft for the company Blizzards of the Coast.
 Just follow the requirements below, pairing and test driving your code of course, and have fun.

-This document and several sample projects can be found on-line at [https://github.com/walterg2/EverCraft-Kata](https://github.com/walterg2/EverCraft-Kata)
+This document and template projects for several programming languages can be found on-line at [https://github.com/PuttingTheDnDInTDD/EverCraft-Kata](https://github.com/PuttingTheDnDInTDD/EverCraft-Kata).

 May all your rolls be 20s.